 Where the Cambridgeshire Admissions Team is unable to meet any of the preferences expressed, a place will be offered at the nearest alternative school with places available.

-SCHOOL TOURS: Parents wishing to visit the school prior to submitting an application are welcome to contact the school to join one of three set tours per term.
+SCHOOL TOURS: Parents wishing to visit the school prior to submitting an application are welcome to contact the school to join one of three set tours in the autumn and spring terms.
 Visits are not interviews and do not affect any decision regarding the availability of a place.
 To book a tour please contact Mrs Guy on tel.
 01223 400043, email email@example.com Please be aware that we do not offer school tours in the summer term.

 Any child who is refused a place at the school has a right of appeal to an Independent Appeals Panel.
 The panel is made up of three people who are independent of the Governing Body and the local education authority.
 They will take into consideration all the circumstances of the case put before them, and any decision they make is binding on the Governing Body and the parents concerned.
 Any parent wishing to appeal should contact the Cambridgeshire County Admissions Team (contact 01223 699200 or email firstname.lastname@example.org.